 Quick Answer: कार्तिकेय, also known as Skanda, Subrahmanya, and (in the southern tradition) Murugan, is the divine warrior of the Hindu pantheon and the deity-figure behind the planet Mangal (Mars) in Vedic astrology.
 His Puranic story gives Mars its precise temperamental signature through Shiva's fire carried by Agni, Ganga, and the Krittikas, the swift maturity of the child-warrior, and the slaying of the asura Tarakasura.
 Read this way, Mangal becomes courage born for a purpose, discipline older than the body that wields it, and protective fire that turns destructive only when it has nothing worthy to defend.
 Kartikeya is not Mars as a generic god of war; he is the trained warrior who exists because dharma needed defence, and that distinction is the interpretive key to Mangal in a kundli.

 This article tells Kartikeya's story from the Skanda Purana, the Kumarasambhava of Kalidasa, and the older Mahabharata sources.
-It then reads each episode through the lens of Vedic astrology, walking through why Mars rules Mesha and Vrischika, why he is exalted in Capricorn and debilitated in Cancer, why he carries the friendships and enmities that the Brihat Parashara Hora Shastra records, and how a strong or troubled Mangal in a chart carries the inheritance of a deity whose story moves with unusual speed from birth to weapon, training, and the one obstacle the devas could not remove on their own.
+It then reads each episode through the lens of Vedic astrology, walking through why Mars rules Mesha and Vrischika, why he is exalted in Capricorn and debilitated in Cancer, why he carries the standard Jyotish friendships and enmities, and how a strong or troubled Mangal in a chart carries the inheritance of a deity whose story moves with unusual speed from birth to weapon, training, and the one obstacle the devas could not remove on their own.

 Why the Devas Needed a Warrior in the First Place

 The story of Kartikeya does not begin with his birth.
-It begins with a problem so structural that the devas could not solve it within the resources they already possessed.
-Reading the Mars-deity correctly depends on reading this initial problem correctly, because Mangal in a chart is always the planet brought in to handle something the rest of the kundli cannot handle on its own.
+It begins with a problem so structural that the devas could not solve it with the resources they already possessed.
+Reading the Mars-deity correctly depends on reading this initial problem correctly, because Mangal in a chart often shows where the kundli needs direct, disciplined force rather than counsel, waiting, or negotiation.

 The Boon of Tarakasura

-The asura Tarakasura had performed centuries of severe tapas.
-The classical sources describe the austerity in terms that emphasise its length, its strictness, and its unbroken focus.
+The asura Tarakasura had performed long and severe tapas.
+The classical sources emphasise the austerity's strictness and unbroken focus.
 When Brahma finally appeared and offered him a boon, Tarakasura did not ask for immortality directly.
-He had read the cosmic rule that absolute immortality was not granted to any being born of the worlds.
-He asked instead for the next best thing: he could be killed only by a son of Shiva.
-In the Skanda Purana battle-telling, that vulnerability narrows further into a seventh-day window, making the condition seem almost impossible while Shiva remained withdrawn in grief and meditation.
+He knew the cosmic rule that absolute immortality was not granted to any being born of the worlds, so he asked for the next best thing: he could be killed only by a son of Shiva.
+In some Puranic tellings, that vulnerability narrows further into a seven-day-old child of Shiva, making the condition seem almost impossible while Shiva remained withdrawn in grief and meditation.

 Brahma granted the boon.
 The condition looked unfulfillable at the time it was uttered.
-Shiva had only recently lost his consort Sati, the daughter of Daksha, and was sunk in meditation on the slopes of Mount Kailash, untouched by any desire that could produce an heir.
+After the loss of his consort Sati, the daughter of Daksha, Shiva was sunk in meditation on the slopes of Mount Kailash, untouched by any desire that could produce an heir.
 With no son of Shiva possible, Tarakasura became, in practical terms, unkillable.

 The Puranic editors are careful to note what kind of king Tarakasura then becomes.
 He is not the cartoon villain of later retellings.
 He is an exceptionally capable asura administrator who has used a true tapas-won boon to seize the three worlds.
 He displaces Indra, occupies Amaravati, and runs the cosmos with the kind of competent cruelty that the devas have no answer to.
 The story of Kartikeya is therefore not the story of a deva force defeating a generic demon.
 It is the story of dharma producing a single, narrow, custom-made instrument to undo a specific structural lock.